All The Tools You Need For A Year of Pre School Enrichment

 The FUNdamental Foundation program was developed by a group of pediatric occupational therapists and designed to enrich the developmental foundations of children aged 3-5.
 The program achieves this by offering teachers and parents engaging and easy-to-implement activities for their child(ren).
 FUNdamental Foundations was piloted in 2022 with 163 four-year-old children that were enrolled in preschool programs throughout Mecklenburg County, NC.
 Scroll to the end of the page to see the results!

-All activities can be modified based on a student's abilities and they create a continuum of support for a whole school year (36 weeks).
+All activities can be modified based on a student’s abilities and they create a continuum of support for a whole school year (36 weeks).
 You’ll receive a calendar of activities each month that are easily adaptable but are presented in the correct developmental sequence.

 The activities provide details on the materials needed, modifications, troubleshooting, and how the developmental activity supports learning.
 The activity page includes printable PDF’s, videos, and other helpful resources.
 Each activity typically takes 5-10 minutes or less to complete and can easily be integrated into the classroom or home curriculum.
 Many activities have digital formatting as an option so that a teacher can show a classroom via a whiteboard, screen share via virtual teaching or assign the daily activities to be completed at home.
 Those same activities can be completed with a touchscreen.

 - Pre-Writing ✏️

 - Self Help 🤧

 How Does It Work?

 An enrolled adult will have access to each week and all curriculum supports.
 Activities will be re-introduced in various ways over the course of the year to help to increase FUNdamental skill development.

 What makes the FUNdamental Foundations program so important?